0x416c616e/0x416c616e.github.io/_posts/2019-01-31-day-31-code-review-pull-requests-and-encryption.md

 I'm not really sure where I was going with this, but I think all aspects of technology should consider longer-term things.

-## YML
+## YML/YAML

 I am trying to get into CI eventually, using Travis CI.
 I haven't started it just yet.
 I like to get some background info about something before diving right in.
 Travis CI uses .yml files, so today I learned more about YML.
+I didn't just look up stuff about YAML itself, but I also looked up how to use it in Python.

 ## Software updates: will they ever be solved?